 Foundation of Connect Software AG by Dominik Lehr as a service provider for specialist bespoke software

-Owner-managed Befine Solutions AG develops and supplies software solutions that help companies support, optimise, and secure their email processes and the handling of large files.
+Owner-managed Cryptshare AG develops and supplies software solutions that help companies support, optimise, and secure their email processes and the handling of large files.

 Founded in the year 2000, the company now with over fifty employees has its headquarter and development team located in Freiburg im Breisgau, Germany.
 There are sales locations in the UK, US and the Netherlands.